Dear Drug or Alcohol Abuser,

 Substance Categories of Drug Abuse

 Not all drugs are equal in the eyes of the court.
 Anyone who has watched a television crime drama has probably heard the phrases “Schedule 2 Narcotic” or “Controlled Substance.”
 This refers to the Drug Enforcement Administration’s CSA (Controlled Substances Act) which categorizes substances in five main divisions.
-“Substances are placed in their respective schedules based on whether they have a currently accepted medical use in treatment in the United States, their relative abuse potential, and likelihood of causing dependence when abused,” according to the DEA Diversions website.
+“Substances are placed in their respective schedules based on whether they have a currently accepted medical use in treatment in the United States, their relative abuse potential, and the likelihood of causing dependence when abused,” according to the DEA Diversions website.

 - Category I is the most addictive and includes heroin, LSD, marijuana and “Ecstacy.”